Education

 Students enrolled in the course must have taken and passed all EDUC coursework required for licensure and receive department approval via the Application for Student Teaching.

-EDUC 445 : Foundations of Education
+EDUC 445: Foundations of Education

 History and contemporary issues in general and special education.
 Historical, philosophical, social, political, and cultural factors affecting the nature of schooling, curriculum, and individual education attainment for students with and without dis/Abilities.
 Legal aspects, regulatory requirements, and expectations associated with identification, education, and evaluation of students with and without dis/Abilities.
 Virginia Standards of Learning and the organization of schools.
-This course satisfies the proficiency requirement for Ethical Reasoning in the disciplines.

 Prerequisites

-junior or senior status or permission of instructor.
+Junior or senior status or instructor permission.

 Instructional techniques useful to secondary teachers in supporting and guiding students prior to, during, and after reading, writing, and learning experiences.
 Discipline-specific methods during content instruction, including the appropriate use of technology and texts, and specific strategies for supporting students with cultural, linguistic, and other learning differences.
 Must be taken in the semester immediately prior to student teaching.